-- Personalized and professional service – we take care of minute details.
+- Personalised and professional service – we take care of minute details.

-We assess our impact by gathering guest feedback after each trip, listening attentively to what is said, and use this proactively to enhance our services and experiences for future guests.
+We assess our impact by gathering guest feedback after each trip, listening attentively to what is said, and using this proactively to enhance our services and experiences for future guests.

-We treat all our team members with the utmost respect, providing a dignified, safe, and favorable work environment and working conditions.
+We treat all team members equally, providing a dignified, safe, and favourable work environment and working conditions.